coq/coq/doc/sphinx/proofs/writing-proofs/inductive.rst

 .. _dependent-induction:

-Appendix: examples with dependent destruction / dependent induction
+Examples of dependent destruction / dependent induction
 -------------------------------------------------------------------

 The tactics ``dependent induction`` and ``dependent destruction`` are another